Solving rescheduling problems in heterogeneous urban railway networks using hybrid quantum-classical approach: Methods and Model

 \subsubsection{Objective function}

 Our goal is to minimize the secondary delays that occur in the analyzed part of the railway network.
-Hence, a suitable objective function is the \emph{weighted sum of secondary delays at the destination station}:
+A suitable objective function is the \emph{weighted sum of secondary delays at the destination station}:

-where $s^*$ is the last element of $S_j$, and $w_j$ are weights for each train representing its priority.
-The reason for restricting ourselves to the secondary delays at the destination stations only is that this is the actual figure of merit chosen by the respective railway authorities; the generalization to other linear objectives such as the weighted sum of secondary delays on all stations is straightforward.
-The constant multiplier $1/d_{\text{max}}$ is optional; we use it for better comparability of different instances.
+where $s^*$ is the last element of $\mathcal{S}_j$, and $w_j$ are weights for each train representing its priority.
+The weights have to be chosen in such a way that they reflect the rules and practices of the local dispatching system.
+As these rules are often formulated only qualitatively, the particular values are somewhat arbitrary; the model can be fine-tuned in this respect.
+(In Section~\ref{sec::considered_network} we provide more details of the weight assignments for Polish PKP PLK.)
+The reason for restricting ourselves to the secondary delays at the destination stations only is that this is the actual figure of merit chosen by the respective railway authorities; the generalization to other linear objectives such as, e.g., the weighted sum of secondary delays on all stations, is straightforward.